OpenDataServices/flatten-tool/docs/userguide.rst

 We'll use this example of tables (of the furniture variety) in subsequent examples.

 Index behaviour
 ---------------

 Just as in the multiple sheets example earlier, the exact numbers at the table index positions aren't too important to Flatten Tool.
-They just tell Flatten Tool that the value in the cell is part of an object in a list.
+They just tell Flatten Tool that the value in the cell is part of an object in an array.

 In this particular case though, Flatten Tool will keep columns in order implied by the indexes.